melanieclarke/asdf/docs/asdf/arrays.rst

 Memory mapping
 ==============

+..
+   Same note as in the README - this section is misleading because memmap=False by default.
+You need to use lazy_load=False or touch the data inside the `with` block to read it in to memory.
+It would be helpful to include here an example of how you *should* access the data, not just an example of how not to.

 By default, all internal array data is memory mapped using `numpy.memmap`.
 This allows for the efficient use of memory even when reading files with very large